Study of $1^{--}$ P wave charmoniumlike and bottomoniumlike tetraquark spectroscopy: Results and Discussion

 \subsection{Y(4660)}

-The Y(4660) is first discovered in the initial state radiation process $ e^+e^- \to \gamma_{\text{ISR}} \pi^+ \pi^- \psi(2S)$~\cite{BaBar:2012hpr}.
+The Y(4660) was first discovered in the initial state radiation process $ e^+e^- \to \gamma_{\text{ISR}} \pi^+ \pi^- \psi(2S)$~\cite{BaBar:2012hpr}.
 With a mass of approximately 4.66 GeV, Y(4660) lies well above the open-charm threshold, adding complexity to the spectrum of charmonium-like states.
 The Y(4660) exhibits intriguing decay patterns, most notably decaying into $\psi(2S)$ rather than $J/\psi$, a feature shared with other exotic states like Y(4360).
-This has led to speculation that the Y(4660) could be a tetraquark\cite{Lebed:2016yvr,Lu:2017yhl,Wang:2018ejf}, a S-D wave mixture state\cite{Bhavsar:2018umj}, or a hybrid meson\cite{Oncala:2017hop,Berwein:2015vca}.
+This has led to speculation that the Y(4660) could be a tetraquark~\cite{Lebed:2016yvr,Lu:2017yhl,Wang:2018ejf}, a $S-D$ wave mixture state~\cite{Bhavsar:2018umj}, or a hybrid meson~\cite{Oncala:2017hop,Berwein:2015vca}.

-{In the assignment Table~\ref{tab:ass}, the Y(4660) is mostly observed in the $\pi^+\pi^-\psi$ channel, which might be naturally grouped with Y(4230), Y(4300), Y(4340) and Y'(4390) from the same process.
-One may assign it to be tetraquark state which has a small decay ratio to $\omega\chi_{cJ}$, with a corresponding theoretical mass of 4621 MeV.}
+{As shown in Table~\ref{tab:ass}, the experimentally observed Y(4660) has been reported mainly in the $\pi^+\pi^-\psi$ channel and may be naturally grouped with Y(4300), Y(4340), and Y'(4390), which are seen in the same process.
+The Y(4660) may be assigned to a tetraquark state with a small decay ratio to $\omega\chi_{cJ}$ and a corresponding theoretical mass of 4618 MeV.}